-If you would like to change the documents you’ve ordered, please email us at [email protected] no less than two days before your visit and we will try to accommodate the change.
-We cannot guarantee that we will be able to change your order.
+If you would like to change the documents you’ve ordered in advance, please email us at [email protected] no less than two days before your visit and we will try to accommodate the change.

 What if I have to cancel my appointment?

-Please email us at [email protected] as soon as possible so we can release your time slot for someone else.
+Please cancel your appointment via your Eventbrite booking as soon as possible so we can release your time slot for someone else.

 What safety measures do you have in place?